victorDigital/lectioToGoogleCalendar/README.md

 where `681` is your `LECTIO_INST_ID` and `12345678901` is your `student_id`
 (Be careful when working with environment variables, if you override an existing variable, you can really mess up your system, so make sure you don't override any existing variables)
 3. on Windows you open the app `Edit the system environment variables` and click `Environment Variables` and then `New` to create a new variable, and then `Edit` to edit an existing variable.
-4. you can also add the `pass` and `user` to your environment variables, the values should be your lectio username and password.
+4. you can also add the `LECTIO_PASS` and `LECTIO_USER` to your environment variables, the values should be your lectio username and password.
 #### that is all you need for the Lectio part of the configuration, now for the Google Calendar part (which sadly is a bit more complicated):
 5. go to the [Google Calendar API](https://console.developers.google.com/apis/library/calendar-json.googleapis.com) and log in with your NEW google account, and click `Enable`
    1. make sure you are on the `NEW` google account, if you are not, log out and log in with the `NEW` google account